xDp64xG/Dp-Cogs/README.md

 		Output 2 - Wait for 30 seconds and no input, says "Error.
 No input, stopping game."
 		Output 3 - When you don't sink all ships, you get the board where the ships were and "Game Over" Output 4(still working on for the end) - Basically congrats on hitting all the ships.
+	1.4:
+		New embed colours depending on the game status Fixing Guide
+		Fixed some bug fixes for stopping the game